Enter each budget category and amount. Standard federal grant categories are pre-loaded.

 What This Calculator Does

-This grant budget calculator helps non-profit organizations allocate direct and indirect costs for federal, state, and foundation grant proposals.
-It follows the 2026 OMB Uniform Guidance (2 CFR 200) framework for calculating Modified Total Direct Costs (MTDC) and applying indirect cost rates.
-The calculator supports the 10% de minimis rate available to organizations without a Negotiated Indirect Cost Rate Agreement (NICRA), as well as custom NICRA rates ranging from 15% to 30%+.
-It also handles MTDC exclusions for equipment over $5,000 and subaward amounts over $25,000, and calculates cost share or match requirements.
+This grant budget calculator helps non-profit organizations allocate direct and indirect costs for federal, state, and foundation grant proposals in compliance with the 2026 OMB Uniform Guidance (2 CFR 200).
+It calculates Modified Total Direct Costs (MTDC), applies your indirect cost rate (the 10% de minimis or your negotiated NICRA rate), handles all MTDC exclusions (equipment over $5,000, subaward amounts over $25,000, participant support costs), and calculates cost share and match requirements.
+The output is a compliant budget summary ready for proposal submission.

 The Formula